ZacharyBohn/state-view-pattern/README.md

 ## Goals

-- Provide widgets to simply state management, and encourage the use of clean state management.
+- Provide widgets to simplify state management, and encourage the use of clean state management.

 ## Copy from